 Most people get this wrong.

 You feel sore, so you sit still all day.
-That usually makes it worse.
+Usually that just makes it worse.

 Heat and cold